Charleston History: Little-Known Facts

 In 1736, America’s oldest theatre, the Dock Street Theatre, opened.
 You can still see productions here today.

+You can’t talk about Charleston history without talking about the Civil War.
 The first shots of the Civil War were fired in Charleston at Fort Sumter in 1861.
 South Carolina was also the first state to sign the Ordinance of Secession (which was signed right here in Charleston), which was the first step to the secession of the South — and the beginnings of the Civil War.

 4. The Gardenia Was Named After a Charleston Physician